roggerwilliam/Easy-Guacamole-Installer/README.md

 🎨 **Follow the theme and branding instructions** [here](https://github.com/itiligent/Guacamole-Install/tree/main/guac-custom-theme-builder).
 To revert to the default theme, simply delete the branding.jar file from `/etc/guacamole/extensions`, clear your browser cache and restart.

-## Managing Self-Signed TLS Certs with Nginx (the easy way!)
+## Managing Self-Signed TLS Certs With Nginx

 **To renew self-signed certificates or change the reverse proxy local DNS name/IP address:**
-- Re-run `4a-install-tls-self-signed-nginx.sh` to create a new certificate for Nginx (accompanying browser client certificates will also be updated).
+- Re-run `4a-install-tls-self-signed-nginx.sh` to create a new Nginx certificate (accompanying browser client certificates will also be updated).
 Always clear your browser cache after changing certificates.

 ## Active Directory Integration